Legends Tower: Usage

 Legends Tower is planned to be a mixed-use building with hotel, residential, and retail functions, including a 350-key Hyatt hotel, 1,776 apartments, and 110,000 sqft of retail stores and restaurants.
-The top floors of the building would feature a restaurant and observation deck with views of the city.
+The top floors of the building are planned to feature a restaurant and observation deck with views of the city.

 The surrounding Boardwalk at Bricktown complex would cover 3 acres (1.2 ha), including three more buildings each rising to 345 ft, another Hyatt hotel, additional retail and restaurant space, open plazas, parking garages, a lagoon, and a new arena for the Oklahoma City Thunder of the National Basketball Association.

 Reactions

 When the project was announced, it was widely reported around the world, in part due to the Legends Tower's height and the complete lack of any similarly-sized buildings nearby.
 Some critics of the project have labeled it unfeasible, citing zoning challenges, high interest rates, the prevalence of tornadoes in Oklahoma, and Oklahoma City's lack of existing urban density.
 Kenton Tsoodle, CEO of the Alliance for Economic Development of Oklahoma City, called the project "aspirational," adding, "If they build something like that, great.
 Obviously, that would be market-driven."
 Economist, professor, and skyscraper expert Jason Barr described the building as "an unprecedented outlier" that is "way too tall given the city's population".

 There were also worries that the planned height of the project could block air traffic going to and from the nearby military installation, Tinker Air Force Base, causing increased congestion and blocking major routes out of the city.

 Oklahoma City mayor David Holt was indifferent about the project, writing in a statement to CNN: "In my observation private developers often announce plans and some of those plans happen, and some don't.
 I have no strong opinion and look forward to following their effort."